Ixcatl/fables_novasophonia/docs/glossary.rst

       | Poison damage dealt counts as environmental by default.
 Uniquely, though, it does not fall under a specific damage set.
    damage type: psychic
       | A benign form of attack characterized by an assault of the senses themselves and the nerves binding them.
-      | Psychic damage dealt counts as astral by default.
+      | Psychic damage dealt counts as magical by default.
    damage type: sharp
       | Cutting weapons like swords, axes, and claws deal sharp damage.
       | Sharp damage dealt counts as physical by default.